Urban Energy Systems Laboratory

 Tel: + 41 58 765 11 22

-Fazel is a postdoctoral researcher at the Urban Energy Systems Laboratory of Empa and Lecturer for the Chair of Architecture and Building Systems at ETH Zurich.
+Fazel is a Research Scientist at the Urban Energy Systems Laboratory of Empa and Lecturer for the Institute of Technology in Architecture at ETH Zurich.
 Prior to joining Empa, he was Assistant Professor of Building Physics at the University of Nottingham in Ningbo China (2018-2019).
-Fazel is an Architect by training (BArch) and a Building Engineer (MSc Architectural Engineering) who has developed a particular interest in data-driven models of HVAC systems.
-He completed his PhD studies at Politecnico di Milano, focusing on the applications of machine learning for multi-scale building energy audit.
+Fazel is an Architect by training (BArch) and an Engineer (MSc Architectural Engineering) who has developed a particular interest in data-driven modelling of the built environment.
+He has a PhD from Politecnico di Milano, focusing on the applications of machine learning for multi-scale energy audit.

 Currently, he explores physics-based building energy modelling, uncertainty and randomness in energy systems, as well as the applications of machine learning in building energy analytics.
-He is also interested in reproducibility, bias, and privacy in data-driven building energy modelling.
+He is also interested in trustworthy machine learning and its applications in building performance assessment.